 Considered other activities?

 Your sub-branch knows your workplace and your members best.
-There are plenty of other ways to engage your colleagues and increase AEU membership numbers and activity.
+There are plenty of creative ways to engage your colleagues and increase AEU membership numbers and activity.

-Remember, AEU officials are always available to visit your workplace to advise, assist or just chat about your ideas.
+Remember, AEU organisers are always available to visit your workplace to advise, assist or just chat about your ideas.
 We look forward to hearing from you!